vladislav77777/Translator_Test_Task_Fintech/README.md

     cd translation-service
     ```

+2. Build the project and add .env file:

+    ```bash
+    mvn clean install
+    ```
-2. Add .env file
+    Add .env file

     .env file: https://disk.yandex.ru/d/5BzAc_341XoLtg

-Paste it in the root directory of the project.
+- Paste it in the root directory of the project.

 3. Start the PostgreSQL, Liquibase and the application itself using Docker Compose: